cspark2610/medical-transcription-classification-/README.md

                  'Cosmetic/PlasticSurgery' 'Consult-HistoryandPhy.'
 'Chiropractic'
                  'Autopsy']

-So, we see that under medical specialty there are a few classes that are not releveant to our objective such as OfficeNotes, Letters, SOAP charts.
+So, we see that there are several classes that are not releveant for our objective such as OfficeNotes, Letters, SOAP charts.
 We will remove them, but before doing so let's examine the distribution of transcriptions for our classses.

 ![alt text](https://github.com/cspark2610/medical-transcription-classification-/blob/main/images/img1.png)

-It is clearly evident that our classes are severely imbalanced; classes range from from 6 to 1088 transcripts, which is problematic.
-In addition, we can see that Surgery has clearly more values than the others by a good amount.
-Lastly, we observe that a handful of our classes have very few transcription values which we will unfortunately have to account for by screening them out.
+Clearly our classes are imbalanced; classes range from from 6 to 1088 transcripts, which is problematic.
+In addition, we can see that Surgery has far more values than the others by a significant amount.
+Lastly, we see that a handful of our classes have very few transcriptions which we will unfortunately have to account for by screening them out.

-So after diving deeper into Surgery, it appears that it is composed of a mix of generalized and specialized procedures from other classes, along with 'outlier' procedures that do not quite belong to any of the other 39 classes.
-It is concerning that Surgery contains information that overlap with many of our specialties, and, in addition to its' contribution to our case of imbalanced class data; I believe we should drop it, in spite of the lost data.
+So after diving deeper into Surgery, it appears that it is composed of a mix of generalized and specialized procedures from other classess.
+It is concerning that Surgery contains information that overlap with many of our specialties, in addition to how it is imbalacing our data.
+Therefore we will drop it, in spite of the lost data.

-* Note: Surgery data can be salvaged, in my opinion, by partitioning data by procedural type and reallocate them to appropriate classes; however, parsing through 1000+ transcripts will be very time consuming.
+* Note: Surgery data can be salvaged, perhaps, through MeSH techniques

-Next, we will filter out our secondary classes, 'OfficeNotes', 'SOAP/Chart/ProgressNotes', 'Letters', 'IME-QME-WorkCompetc.', 'DischargeSummary' and, 'Consult-HistoryandPhy'.
+Next, filter out our secondary classes, 'OfficeNotes', 'SOAP/Chart/ProgressNotes', 'Letters', 'IME-QME-WorkCompetc.', 'DischargeSummary' and, 'Consult-HistoryandPhy'.

 Now we need to decide on a threshold cut-off for lower classes.
-So, I've went a bit further along attempting different thresholds (25 and 50 transcripts), along with attempting four different resampling methods (SMOTE, ADASYN, SMOTEEN, SMOTETOMEK) - all of which actually worsened performance, perhaps, in result of resampling from low number of values.
+So, I've went a bit further along attempting different thresholds (25 and 50 transcripts), along with attempting four types of resampling methods (SMOTE, ADASYN, SMOTEEN, SMOTETOMEK) - all of which actually decreased performance, probably, in result of oversampling from a few transcriptions - high bias.
+Therefore, we will set our cut-off threshold at 75 and above.

-Additionaly, we will be patitioning our dataset into testing and training set that would cause classes to have even less.
-Therefore, we will proceed by setting our cut-off threshold at 75 and above.
-This leads to 13 unique classes.

 ![alt text](https://github.com/cspark2610/medical-transcription-classification-/blob/main/images/img2.png)